jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 is not seemly.
 Set forth that which ye possess.
 If it be favourably received, your end is attained; if not, to protest is vain.
 (TB BI)

+Leave ye unto themselves the immature ones of the world—they that are moved by selfish desire and cling to the exponents of idle fancy.
+(TB KF)

 THANKFULNESS